Africa orientale, Somalia, fazioni, Usa Nyt 06-06-06

 The courts are made up of

-a loose coalition of religious leaders
+a loose coalition of religious leaders who have put

 forward Islam, the predominant

-religion in Somalia
+religion in Somalia,

 as the way out of the country’s long decline into anarchy.